Bridging the Gap

 Under the geodesic dome is a next generation infrastructure that supports up to a 4-megawatt data ecosystem without using a raised floor, chillers, CRAC units, CRAH units, ductwork, exhaust fans, heaters, humidifiers or dehumidifiers.
 Removal of these unnecessary mechanical systems results in substantial conservation of power, water, construction and operational expense.
 The geometry and symmetry of our structure results in highly optimized workflow, cable distribution, air flow, natural cooling, and equipment access.
 The ServerDome offers Tier III redundancy and reliability while achieving an annualized PUE of 1.127 and a WUE of 0.1 L/Kwh.
 It also offers a strategic phased build out that allows for a significant savings in Capex & Opex while reducing stranded infrastructure capacity.
 Concurrent maintainability is also fully supported throughout all phases of build out.
 Designed for “lights-out” operation, the ServerDome also reduces operational and staffing requirements while removing many building code restraints aimed at building occupancy.

 Elimination of raised floors, CRAC and CRAH units, chillers, humidifiers/dehumidifiers, ductwork, exhaust fans, and UPS batteries, represents a huge reduction in unnecessary resources.
 This results in significantly reduced Capex and Opex while improving efficiency.
-ServerDome has among the best Power Utilization Efficiency (PUE) and Water Utilization Efficiency (WUE) in the industry.
+ServerDome has among the best Power Utilization Effectiveness (PUE) and Water Utilization Effectiveness (WUE) in the industry.
 Free-air cooling and higher “cold aisle” operating set points reduce unnecessary energy consumption.
 The dome structure conserves energy by capturing the exhausted heat plume to re-circulate for building heat or heat exchange for other purposes.
 The site footprint for this high-density facility is less than one acre, resulting in conservation of land use and reduction of raw materials needed for construction.
 A bioswale around the circumference of the structure is utilized for biofiltration and additional intake air cooling.
 A ServerDome is made of 60% recycled aluminum, which has an incredible longevity, thereby retaining real value and eliminating wasteful early replacement.
 UPS power is generated by kinetic flywheels that eliminate the maintenance, replacement, and disposal waste stream disposal of standard batteries.

 A ServerDome provides an agile IT ecosystem beginning with the provision for a rapid deployment schedule.
 We are also designed to accommodate all current and planned open standards for data centers.
 The geometry and efficiency of our design readily accommodates hyper converged infrastructure (HCI).
 This includes emerging software-defined networking, compute, and storage in a highly virtualized environment that is poised for automation and future optimizations.